Skip to main content

 Medicare Advantage & Part D Star Ratings

 CMS administers a five-star rating system for MA (Part C) and Part D plans to provide beneficiaries with comparative quality information and determine bonus payments and rebates.
-CMS continues to refine the Star Ratings system in alignment with its national quality strategy and proposes several changes in the CY 2027 rule.
+CMS continues to refine the Star Ratings system in alignment with its national quality strategy and finalizes several changes in the CY 2027 rule.

 Measure Removals